kalpeshnehete/infracloud_assignment/README.md

 3] Create a virtual environment and activate it .

 4] Run the command > pip install requirements.txt #This will install all the dependancies required for the project.
+Now run the command < manage.py runserver >

 5] Once the server is running .Open Postman to send request to the server.